Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Who are the participants of the Daily Scrum?

-- [ ] The Development Team and the Scrum Master.
+- [ ] The Developers and the Scrum Master.
-- [ ] The Development Team and the Product Owner.
+- [ ] The Developers and the Product Owner.
 - [ ] The Scrum Team.
-- [x] The Development Team.
+- [x] The Developers.

 **[⬆ Back to Top](#table-of-contents)**